 The best cheap lenses tend to be primes, and that's what we've focused on for this guide.
 Affordable zooms are out there, but cheap primes will offer considerably better optical quality and faster maximum apertures, giving you more creative freedom and opening up possibilities.
 Cheap lenses have a reputation for being plasticky, rather than the rugged metal build that's associated with pro optics.
 But, well, that's why they're cheap.
 Just be careful with them.

 With that in mined, here's a choice selection of the best cheap lenses that add value to your camera outfit – and definitely with the emphasis on value!
 We've picked out lenses for all the major camera systems, so whatever model you use, there should be a cheap lens or two here to tempt you.

-The best cheap lenses in 2022
+The best cheap lenses

 This is a ‘pancake’ lenses that's about an inch thick and a real lightweight at just 125g.
 It’s brilliant for street photography with a Canon APS-C format SLR, where it gives an effective focal length of just over 38mm in full-frame terms – so it's a handy all-round standard lens, in face.
 The f/2.8 aperture rating is also useful, and rather faster than in a kit zoom lens.
 It's inexpensive for an own-brand Canon lens but still features an aspherical element, Super Spectra coatings and a fairly well-rounded seven-blade diaphragm.
 Autofocus is taken care of by a stepping motor, with an electronically coupled manual focus ring.